Voorhees Township, NJ

 APRIL 18 - SESSION 2: HIGH PERFORMANCE BACKSTROKE TECHNIQUE

 Your swimmer understands the core components of backstroke, now begin to master the subtle skills that will help your swimmer compete at a higher level.
 Participants will practice using their core to create rotation and a balanced stroke, build a powerful pull with a strategic use of stroke rate, and use their kick as a dominant propulsive force.

-- BODY POSITION: Participants will work with their clinician to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.
+- BODY POSITION: Participants will work with Jack Roach and Tim Phillips to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.